aquaseals/physkit/README.md

 - Covers all formulas from Kinematics in Ontario Grade 11 Physics
 - Kinematics - including kinematic equations and adding vectors in 2D

+## How to Use?
+If the question asks for varying amount of inputs, type the number of values you are giving (e.x. you want to add 3 vectors together, so type 3. or you want add 45 )

+Then, type in all the required values for the calculation, make sure to fill in ALL inputs before expecting an answer.
+There is no 'submit' button because it will detect when you have filled all the rrequired inputs, then calulcate and display the answer below.

 ## Getting Started
 Visit the live site at [Physkit](https://aquaseals.github.io/physkit/)